 What causes Eczema?

 Eczema is thought to be due to a combination of genetics and environmental influences.
-Harsh soaps and detergents, fragrances and cold weather can all exacerbate Eczema.
+Harsh soaps and detergents, fragrances and cold weather can all make eczema worse.

 What are some over-the-counter ways to treat Eczema?

-Mild Eczema can be treated by avoiding harsh soaps and detergents and using a good moisturizing cream.
+Mild eczema can be treated by avoiding harsh soaps and detergents and using a good moisturizing cream.
 Look for laundry detergents that are labeled “Free” and soaps that are fragrance free.
-Good moisturizing creams for eczema should be labeled to contain ceramides.
+Good moisturizing creams for eczema should contain ceramides.
 Apply a liberal amount of a ceramide containing moisturizer to all affected areas after showering.

-Often, prescription medications are required to manage Eczema.
-Most of the time Eczema can be managed with topical medications.
-Occasionally oral medications are required.
-A dermatologist can help you determine the right medications for your Eczema.
+Often, prescription medications are required to manage eczema.
+Most of the time eczema can be managed with topical medications, but occasionally oral medications are required.
+A dermatologist can help you determine the right medications for your eczema.